Massachusetts closes third pharmacy since meningitis outbreak

 No contaminated drugs were found at Infusion Resource, but 40 patients and their doctors were asked to return any medications they received from the company, she said.

-Massachusetts regulators have come under fire after contaminated drugs from NECC, based in Framingham, were cited as the cause of the outbreak which has so far killed 25 people and sickened another 337 in 18 states.
+Massachusetts regulators have come under fire after contaminated drugs from NECC, based in Framingham, were cited as the cause of the outbreak that has killed 25 people and sickened another 337 in 18 states.

-The state is conducting inspections of all compounding pharmacies which handle sterile medications in the wake of the deadly national meningitis outbreak.
+The state is conducting inspections of all compounding pharmacies that handle sterile medications in the wake of the deadly national meningitis outbreak.

-The two pharmacies shut down earlier were NECC itself, which was closed on Oct.
-3, and a sister company of NECC, called Ameridose, that closed voluntarily for inspections on Oct.
-19.
+The two pharmacies shut down earlier were NECC, which was closed on October 3, and a sister company of NECC, called Ameridose, which closed voluntarily for inspections on October 19.

 Bernard Lambrese, CEO of Infusion Resource, said in a statement he wanted to reassure “patients and the general public of the safety, purity and efficacy” of solutions produced at his company’s Waltham pharmacy.
 “Patient safety is something we take very seriously,” he said.